 Think you can keep your rendezvous to Montreal a secret between you and your sweetie?
 Not anymore.
-Personal data -- such as where you travel, how much you make or even what kind of car you drive -- is no longer considered your private business.
+Personal data is no longer considered your own private business

 As the amount of information up for grabs continues to increase, companies are testing new ways to track your movements on the Web and outside your home to learn even more about who you are and what products you can be persuaded to buy.